A single copy of this article may be reprinted for personal, noncommercial use only.

 Peritoneal dialysis differs from hemodialysis, a more commonly used blood-filtering procedure.
 With peritoneal dialysis, you can give yourself treatments at home, at work or while traveling.
 You may be able to use fewer medications and eat a less restrictive diet than you can with hemodialysis.

 Peritoneal dialysis isn't an option for everyone with kidney failure.
-You need manual dexterity (or a reliable caregiver) and the ability to care for yourself at home.
+You need manual dexterity and the ability to care for yourself at home or a reliable caregiver.

 Why it's done

-Peritoneal dialysis is often done to manage kidney failure until a kidney transplant is possible.
+Peritoneal dialysis may be done to manage kidney failure until a kidney transplant is possible.
 Kidney failure itself usually results from a long-term (chronic) disease that causes kidney damage over a number of years.
 Common causes of kidney failure include:

 - High blood pressure (hypertension)